-----Describes a time before marriage

 The night before, I read the epistles and read how Paul said to greet others with a kiss.
 In my naivete, I took this to mean that perhaps I can kiss but maybe there is holy and unholy way.

-“Jessica, what is that?” he said, while beginning to slowly laugh.
+“Jessica, what is that?” he said, while beginning to cautiously laugh.

 That night, I fell asleep while contemplating why the Lord expected me to do this.